 Website contributor agreement (unpaid)

 Although the contribution is provided without charge, this agreement still includes a range of protections for the website operator, such as warranties and indemnities relating to the contribution.
-These are on the whole optional, and can easily be removed in appropriate cases.Ask about this document
+These are on the whole optional, and can easily be removed where appropriate.Ask about this document

 Website contributor agreement (unpaid) contents